Club: FC Dynamo Moscow | Opening: 2018 | Capacity: 25,716 seats

 The VTB Arena is the recently opened new stadium of FC Dynamo.

-First plans for the stadium were presented in the summer of 2010.
-The stadium will be built on the site of the old Dynamo Stadium that got closed in 2008.
-Part of the facade, that is listed as a monument, will be preserved in the new stadium design, though most of the old stadium will be demolished.
+First plans for the stadium were published in the summer of 2010 and showed a new stadium to be built on the site of the old Dynamo Stadium that had closed in 2008.
+Part of the facade, that is listed as a monument, was to be preserved in the new stadium design, though most of the old stadium would be demolished.

 The project was led by the VTB Bank, which is for 85% owned by the Russian government and itself owns 75% of FC Dynamo Moscow.
 The total project consisted of a football stadium, multi-use indoor arena, and several real-estate projects, all with a total value of $1.5 billion.